 Beef Business

-Cargill is one of the largest beef processors in North America and has a joint venture with a beef processor in Australia (Teys Bros.).
+Cargill is one of the largest beef processors in North America.
 We work closely with beef animal welfare experts, including world renowned Dr. Temple Grandin and Dr. Lily Edwards-Callaway of Colorado State University and their team of graduate student researchers, to ensure we are a leader in best practices.

 Humane handling on the farm/ranch

-Cargill purchases cattle from a variety of suppliers, including strategic partnerships with feedlots, in addition to purchases on the open market.
+Cargill purchases cattle from a variety of suppliers, including strategic partnerships with feedlots and purchases on the open market.

 We have met and continue to exceed our commitment that 90% of our U.S. feed yard cattle supply be purchased from yards that are Beef Quality Assurance (BQA) certified.